 Osheaga started as a vision to bring a giant European style festival to Canada.
 It’s safe to say they've succeeded.
 Osheaga consistently brings a world-class lineup to the shores of Ile Sainte-Helene during the height of summer.
 It’s become so popular that organizers have added a second weekend of just metal (Heavy Montreal) and a third weekend of EDM (IleSoniq).

-Featured Artists: Beach House, Childish Gambino, City and Colour, Flume, Hozier, Interpol, Janelle Monae, Kaytranada, Kurt Vile & The Violators, Mac DeMarco, Sofi Tukker, Tame Impala, The Black Madonna, The Lumineers, Young the Giant
+Featured Artists: Beach House, Childish Gambino, City and Colour, Flume, Hozier, Interpol, Janelle Monae, Kaytranada, Kurt Vile & The Violators, Mac DeMarco, Sofi Tukker, Tame Impala, The Blessed Madonna, The Lumineers, Young the Giant

 Photo Credit: Alexanne Brisson